SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Introduction

 \section{Introduction}

-\python is the most popular programming language~\cite{IEEEspectrum24,Tiobe}, being used by half of developers on StackOverflow~\cite{StackOverflow24}.
-As the language grows in popularity, the number of security vulnerabilities in Python packages increases over time.
+\IEEEPARstart{P}{ython} is the most popular programming language~\cite{IEEEspectrum}, being used by half of developers on StackOverflow~\cite{StackOverflow}.
+As the language grows in popularity, the number of security vulnerabilities in Python packages increases.
 According to an empirical study of 1396 vulnerability reports from 2006 to 2021 affecting 698 PyPi packages, the number of security vulnerabilities in Python packages has increased over time~\cite{ACS23}.
-51.79\% of such vulnerabilities belong to the following ten most common types: Cross-Site-Scripting, Denial of Service, Information Exposure, Arbitrary Code Execution, Access Restriction Bypass, Regular Expression Denial of Service, Improper Input Validation, Directory Traversal, Remote Code Execution, and Authentication Bypass.
+Only 51.79\% of such vulnerabilities belong to the ten most common types.

 Unfortunately, most analysis tools for \python support only a single vulnerability type, reducing the scope of their analysis.
 For instance, some tools~\cite{ZZ13,HDM14,LK22} focus only on \emph{integrity} violations~\cite{Bib77,CW87,CMA17}, and not on \emph{confidentiality}~\cite{BL76,CMA17}).
 Even tools that detect both integrity and confidentiality vulnerabilities~\cite{TPC+13,TSBB18,FSBS21} only capture insecure information flow from sources to sinks.
-Such a restriction prevents them from detecting other vulnerability types; for example, side-channel attacks~\cite{Koc96,KJJ99,BCO04} do not need a sink to leak sensitive information.
+Such a restriction prevents them from detecting other vulnerability types, e.g., side-channel attacks~\cite{Koc96,KJJ99,BCO04} do not need a sink to leak sensitive information.

 In this context, security engineers are required to use multiple tools to detect the most common vulnerability types; however, configuring several tools may be inconvenient.
 Furthermore, in the case of zero-day attacks~\cite{Rou21}, dedicated tools may not be available at all.